 Risks when purchasing property in Bali

-Anyone trying to buy property in Bali will most likely feeling overwhelm by the volume of regulations and enormous bureaucracy.
+Anyone trying to buy property in Bali will most likely feel overwhelmed by the volume of regulations and enormous bureaucracy.
 It might be difficult to keep yourself independently up to date with all the requirements.
-Therefore, you will need a professional assistance from a consulting company such as Cekindo.
+Therefore, you will need professional assistance from a consulting company such as Cekindo.
 So what are the common mistakes during the process of purchasing a piece of property that can place your investment at risk?

 One of the most important steps is to undertake proper due diligence research before making any financial commitment.
-To buy property without its background check is always risk.
-You should be sure that it is not has an ongoing lawsuit, unpaid taxes or other issues.
+To buy property without its background check is always a risk.
+You should be sure that it does not have an ongoing lawsuit, unpaid taxes or other issues.

 Relying on untrustworthy nominee can turn purchase of your dream property into a nightmare.
 It is wise to consider the involvement of a local person very carefully.

-Becoming the property owner in Bali, you must not stay out of the country for more than one year.
+Becoming the owner of property in Bali, you must not stay out of the country for more than one year.
 In the opposite case, the government has the right to confiscate your property without any compensation.

 Buying property in Bali could be a great decision and lucrative investment if approached correctly.
 That is why you should always seek professional legal assistance to avoid any disappointment or frustration.

 Our teams in Jakarta, Bali and Semarang are fully to your service.
-If you have any further question, send us an email at email@example.com.
-For getting a direct answer, give us a phone call at +6221 30 061 585 (Jakarta office) or +62 361 209 0299 (Bali office).
+If you have any further question, send us an email or give us a phone call at +6221 30 061 585 (Jakarta office) or +62 361 209 0299 (Bali office).
 Cekindo will be happy to answer all of your questions.
-Or, fill this form.

 Leave a Reply